AustinGettel/SIEM-Tutorial/README.md

 Alright, this time it worked.
 The firewall is down!
 No more use for the cmd, gonna close that.

 Now we need to download [this powershell script](https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1) from github on to the VM.
-I didnot write this script, full credit goes to Josh Madakor.
+I did not write this script, full credit goes to Josh Madakor.

 On the VM we can close the event viewer and firewall.
 Download or copy the script.
 Open Windows Powershell ISE on your VM.